What is angioplasty?

 Angioplasty is a procedure used to increase the flow of blood through a narrowed artery.
-It involves keyhole surgery to place a balloon at the narrowing in the vessel.
+It involves placing a long thin tube (catheter) into a blood vessel to place a small balloon at the site of the narrowing.
 When the balloon is inflated, the blood vessel should open and allow a healthy flow of blood.

 Why is angioplasty performed?

-Angioplasty is performed when a narrowed artery puts the health of tissues at risk due to the lack of oxygen.
+Angioplasty is performed when a narrowed artery puts the health of tissues at risk due to the lack of blood supply delivering oxygen.
+It is sometimes called stent implantation.

 It is most commonly used on the arteries that supply blood to heart muscle, to relieve the symptoms of angina or restore blood flow after a heart attack.